 Senior Studio – 60401

 Professors Johannes DeYoung, Clayton Merrell, and Imin Yeh

 Students initiate a comprehensive two-semester project in the first semester to be continued and completed in the second semester of their senior year (60402).
 Each student pursues an ambitious and cohesive body of work with guidance by a team of School of Art faculty.
 Multimedia, multidisciplinary, and collaborative work is encouraged.
 Studio work is supplemented by group critiques, workshops on writing, professional presentation skills, career preparation, and technical instruction as needed.

 R 7:00-9:50 pm

 Professor Leo Hsu

-Through photography’s history, writers have sought to identify what is special about photography, the medium’s “essential characteristics,” and what happens when photographs make something visible.
-In this course students will engage critically with photographs and photography through classic and contemporary texts on photography, and by producing their own writing.
-Students will become familiar with significant photographers and key issues raised around photography and develop their own critical and authorial voices.
-Readings include pieces by Roland Barthes, Walter Benjamin, Susan Sontag, Hito Steyerl, Rebecca Solnit, Teju Cole, and many others.
+Through photography’s history, writers have sought to identify what is special about photography – the medium’s “essential characteristics” – and what happens when photographs make something visible.
+What assumptions lies behind these critiques?
+How does photography facilitate and embody modernity’s projects?
+What are photography’s anxieties?
+Where are we now?
+In this course students will engage critically with photographs and photography through classic and contemporary texts and by producing their own weekly writing.
+Students will become familiar with key issues raised around photography and develop their own critical and authorial voices.
+Readings include pieces by Ariella Azoulay, Roland Barthes, Walter Benjamin, Teju Cole, Rebecca Solnit, Susan Sontag, Hito Steyerl, and many others.

 Professor Jamie Gruzska